lenstronomy is a multi-purpose software package to model strong gravitational lenses.

 The design concept of

-lenstronomy is reported by Birrer & Amara 2018.
+lenstronomy is reported by Birrer & Amara 2018 and is based on Birrer et al 2015.

-Please cite these two publications when you use lenstronomy in a publication and link to https://github.com/sibirrer/lenstronomy.
+Please cite Birrer & Amara 2018 and Birrer et al. 2021 when you use lenstronomy in a publication and link to https://github.com/lenstronomy/lenstronomy.

 Please also cite Birrer et al 2015

 when you make use of the

 lenstronomy work-flow or the Shapelet source reconstruction and make sure to cite also

 the relevant work that was implemented in